Bankers could lose part of bonus under EU watchdog proposal

 The EBA said additional costs to banks from the conditions it has proposed would be very limited.

 After a public consultation started on Monday, the EBA will publish final rules in 2014 that will be binding on all the bloc's 28 member countries.
-The cap applies to bankers whose basic salary is over 500,000 euros ($663,200), most of whom are in London.
+The cap applies to bankers whose basic salary is over 500,000 euros (431,546.07 pounds), most of whom are in London.